cloudstudio/ollama-laravel/README.md

 # Ollama-Laravel Package

-Ollama-Laravel is a Laravel package providing seamless integration with the Ollama API.
+Ollama-Laravel is a Laravel package that provides a seamless integration with the [Ollama API](https://github.com/jmorganca/ollama).
 It includes functionalities for model management, prompt generation, format setting, and more.
 This package is perfect for developers looking to leverage the power of the Ollama API in their Laravel applications.

 ## Installation